 General Science Fiction and Fantasy Resources

-The Gunn Center for the Study of Science Fiction explains what the term “science fiction” refers to, with several accompanying diagrams and illustrations.
+The Gunn Center for the Study of Science Fiction explains what the term science fiction refers to, with several accompanying diagrams and illustrations.

-Despite the fact that science fiction and fantasy can be grouped together into one broad genre, each has its own unique characteristics.
+Although science fiction and fantasy can be grouped together into one broad genre, each has its own unique characteristics.
 Learn what those characteristics are here.

 If you’re curious how science fiction can influence actual science, take a look at this article.